 How much do Private Investigators make?

 Because of advances in technology, cyber crimes are on the rise which means corporations are needing private investigator services more frequently.
-So, while the projected job growth is average at 5%, there is a strong need for private investigator services.
+Job growth is expected to be 10 percent through 2026, signifying that there is a strong need for private investigator services.